 Generally speaking, anything above 660 is good, but you should aim for a number over 750 as you likely won’t have any issues securing additional credit if you need it.

 Hard vs. soft credit inquiries

-Many people freak out about this 10 point drop and think it’ll hurt them, but the reality is, it’s a pretty minor thing.
+Many people freak out about this point drop and think it’ll hurt them, but overall, it doesn’t matter much.
 Yes, your credit score will go down, but if you make your payments on time, it’ll go back up after a few months.
 In other words, applying for another credit card probably won’t be a big deal in the grand scheme of things as long as you pay your bills on time.

 Soft inquiries are also performed by banks, but it’s usually used just to qualify people.
-For example, will often do these soft inquiries to figure who they should target as part of their next marketing campaigns.
-If you have a good credit score, they may send you an email saying you qualify for a new credit card or a line of credit.
+For example, financial institutions will often perform soft inquiries to figure who they should target as part of their next marketing campaigns.
+If you have a good credit score, they may send you an email saying you may qualify for a new credit card or a line of credit.

 When banks do a soft check, all they’re really doing is looking at your credit score.
 When it comes to actually applying for a product, they’ll likely perform a hard check as final due diligence.